I Have the Worst Headache in the World

 I hated seeing myself as a sick person, which is maybe why I never identified as one.
 To write openly about the condition, as I’m doing now, would have been absolutely unthinkable for me back then; I hated the thought of people pitying me, so I never told anyone what was going on.

-I also never visited any online forums, because – imho – reading online forums for sick people is, without a doubt, the quickest way to fool yourself into believing you have all sorts of other problems.
+I also never visited any online forums, because—in my honest opinion—reading online forums for sick people is, without a doubt, the quickest way to fool yourself into believing you have all sorts of other problems.
 However, my mother began visiting forums for cluster sufferers in order to find potential therapies, cures and tips.

-Helpfully, by that point I’d learned to recognise the symptoms of an outbreak ten minutes before the onset, which would give me about 10 minutes to get myself into a taxi towards oxygen treatment.
-Since I got my own bottle of O at home my life has changed; I no longer depend on hospitals – I can fix myself on my own.
+Helpfully, by that point I’d learned to recognize the symptoms of an outbreak ten minutes before the onset, which would give me about ten minutes to get myself into a taxi towards oxygen treatment.
+Since I got my own bottle of O at home my life has changed; I no longer depend on hospitals—I can fix myself on my own.

 A far cry from how I acted during my period of teenage stubbornness, I now tend to stay at home when I have an outbreak.
 Not out of fear, but because it really is more comfortable to stay close to my tank.